eiziiaizii1/BusTicketSystem/README.md

 # BusTicketSystem
-(2nd term, Programming-2 course assignment)
+(2nd term, Programming-2 course assignment) These codes are written with a friend.